Adibla/ares/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] First draft
+- [x] The first draft
-- [x] Add Changelog
+- [x] Include a Changelog
-- [x] Add back to top links
+- [x] Return to top links
-- [ ] Custom messages for some use cases (already existing migration exc...)
+- [ ] Messages tailored to specific use cases (already existing migration exc...)
-- [ ] Improve errors management
+- [ ] Enhance error management
-- [ ] Manage multiple dbms in single transaction (think about that)
+- [ ] Multiple databases can be managed in a single transaction (think about that)
-- [ ] Connect to MongoDB once, no need to create multiple instances
+- [ ] There is no need to create multiple instances of MongoDB.
-- [ ] Remove "any" everywhere and use types for everything
+- [ ] Remove "any" and replace it with types for everything.
 - [ ] Other dbms support
 - [ ] Validation checksum
 - [ ] YAML support